zaporter/CS3013/project1/README.txt

     list of commands to be run by custom commander multi.txt
-    list of commands to be run by multi commander customTestOutput.txt
+    list of commands to be run by multi commander boringOutput.txt
+    Output from a test of boring
+customOutput.txt
     Output from a test of custom
-muliTestOutput.txt
+muliOutput.txt
-    Output from a test of multi
+    Output from a test of multi (./multi 1 3)

 -------